*Please note that paper copies of all information on this page are available upon request.*

 Title IX of the Education Amendments of 1972 is a federal civil rights law that prohibits sex-based discrimination in federally funded education programs and activities.
 Sex-based discrimination includes sexual harassment and sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
 The law covers sex-based discrimination against students, faculty, and staff.

-It is the policy of Cambridge College of Healthcare and Technology / Cambridge Institute of Allied Health and Technology (hereafter referred to as the “College”) to maintain an environment for students, faculty, administrators, staff, and visitors that is free of all forms of discrimination and harassment, including sexual misconduct.
+It is the policy of Cambridge College of Healthcare and Technology (hereafter referred to as the “College”) to maintain an environment for students, faculty, administrators, staff, and visitors that is free of all forms of discrimination and harassment, including sexual misconduct.
 The College has published and enacted the “Title IX Non-Discrimination & Grievance Process Policy” to reflect and maintain its adherence to all federal and state civil rights laws prohibiting discrimination and harassment in educational institutions and to reflect and maintain its values as an institution.

 The College does not discriminate on the basis of race, color, religious belief, national origin, sex, sexual orientation, gender identity, gender expression, pregnancy, ethnicity, disability, medical condition, veteran status, genetic information, age, or any other characteristic protected by federal, state or local law in its programs and activities.
 This prohibition applies to all